DavidS95/Smokeless_UMAF/README.md

 * Doesnt work on the 6000 series(Rembrant) versions of the Onexplayer, AOKZOE, and AYANEO devices

 ## Dangerous Settings
-Known settings that will make your brick your device - Note this primarily refers to the "locked" intergrated laptop/ handheld APUs rather than unlocked desktop APUs or CPUs
+Known settings that will make you brick your device - Note this primarily refers to the "locked" intergrated laptop/ handheld APUs rather than unlocked desktop APUs or CPUs
 * P0State Vid
 * Curve Optimizer for certain APUs commonly unlocked 5000 series - however this can be done through windows using UXTU for all affected models